Meet me, Sarah Studebaker, RN L.Ac. Diplomate NCCAOM

 Practice type: Private

-Specialties: Anxiety, arthritis, addiction, IBS, headaches / migraines, Bell’s Palsy, Ramsey-Hunt Syndrome, musculoskeletal pain (joints, back pain, hips, knees, carpal tunnel etc…) women’s health from fertility to menopause, PMS symptoms, dysmenorrhea (difficult, painful and other periods), and irregular menses.
+I treat: Anxiety, arthritis, addiction, IBS, headaches / migraines, Bell’s Palsy, Ramsey-Hunt Syndrome, musculoskeletal pain (joints, back pain, hips, knees, tennis elboe, golf elbow, plantar fasciaitis, carpal tunnel etc…) women’s health from fertility to menopause, PMS symptoms, dysmenorrhea (difficult, painful and other periods), and irregular menses.
+Addictions to opioids, other drugs, alcohol, and cigarettes, using the NADA Protocol.
+Pain pretty much anywhere.
+Peripheral Neuropathies.
+Chemo-Induced Peripheral Neuropathies.
+Please see the full World Health Organization Report here:

 Why did I become an acupuncturist?